feiticeir0/ChristmasSnowGlobe/readme.md

 ## To-Do / Future Enhancements

 - **Dynamic Background Scaling**: Automatically scale backgrounds to match screen resolution.
-- **Additional Input Modes**: Add mouse or keyboard interaction as a fallback.
 - **Audio Integration**: Play a festive tune during the simulation.
 - **More Effects**: Introduce twinkling lights or a dynamic weather system.